kstenerud/technicalsourcery/blog/content/posts/virtual-linux-remote-desktop.md

   - linux
 ---

-Test Have you ever wanted a persistent Linux virtual desktop that you could host anywhere and access remotely?
+Have you ever wanted a persistent Linux virtual desktop that you could host anywhere and access remotely?
 Now you can do it, using only Ubuntu and a cheap VPS!

 I like having deterministic work environments.
 Disaster recovery becomes a cinch when you can just destroy and rebuild your desktop container, map your home directory back in, and continue working.